 Thailand Property Taxes

 BUILDING OR HOUSING AND LAND TAX is collected yearly by the local government where the property is located.
-For individual property owners if they lease out their property (or otherwise put to commercial use) Housing and Land Tax shall be collected at the rate of 12.5% of the yearly rental according to the lease agreement or the annual assessed value by the local authorities, whichever is higher.
-This means that if the owner's self-declared value is too low the local authories have the authority and calculation methods to adjust the amount.
+For individual property owners if they rent/ lease out their property (or otherwise put to commercial use) Housing and Land Tax shall be collected at the rate of 12.5% of the yearly rental according to the lease agreement or the annual assessed value by the local authorities, whichever is higher.
+This means that if the owner's self-declared value is to low the local authorities have the authority to adjust the amount depending on several factors.
 Owner-occupied residences are exempt from building and land tax, however the second and more properties are not automatically exempt.

 It is the owners responsibility to inform the local authorities (Or.Bor.Tor) if the property is leased out or otherwise is put to commercial use and pay this 'rental tax' before the end of February each year.
 Generally this tax burden in Thailand is passed on to the tenant/ lessee in the lease agreement.

-Note that the current building and land tax will be replaced (expected 2011) by a new asset based property tax read more...
+Note there are plans to replace the current housing and land tax by a general asset based property tax read more...

 To prevent this rental property tax burden foreigners obtaining a long term lease interest in a property should make sure that they own the house and only lease the land and not lease land and house.
 Also if they own the property through a limited company the house should be owned separate from the land and the land should be held as an asset in the Thai company, not land and house.
 When the house on the leased land is owned freehold and owner occupied the house is exempt from housing and land tax.
 Building a house and ownership or transfer of ownership of an existing house in Thailand apart from the land requires a separate procedure read more...